sdss/mangadap/docs/gettingstarted.rst

                 channel_dict[v] = i
         return channel_dict

-which is a method in the DAP code base such that:
+which is a method in the DAP code base (see :func:`mangadap.util.fileio.channel_dictionary`) such that:

 .. code-block:: python